English football on television: The dawn of regular coverage

+While ITV continued to show occasional live matches from other competitions, two of the regional companies began transmitting weekly highlights from the Football League in the 1962-63 season.
+Tyne Tees Television was first to launch.
+Their programme Shoot began on Sunday 26 August 1962, broadcasting filmed excerpts of matches in the north-east of England.
+On the first edition, Leeds United’s 1-0 win over Sunderland and brief highlights of Newcastle United’s match with Portsmouth were shown.

-However, ITV moved again into football, albeit tentatively, in 1962 when Anglia Television launched Match of the Week, which showed highlights of matches from around East Anglia.
-The first match shown was Ipswich Town's 3–2 defeat at the hands of Wolves at Portman Road on 22 September 1962.
-Tyne Tees Television in the North East of England began broadcasting local matches soon after under the title Shoot.
+Anglia Television launched Match of the Week five weeks later, which showed highlights of matches from around East Anglia.
+It is often written that the first match shown was Ipswich Town's 3–2 defeat at the hands of Wolves at Portman Road on 22 September 1962.
+However, this was a pilot programme and was not transmitted.
+The first edition was shown a week later, featuring Norwich City’s match with Derby County.

+Anglia’s debut programme, directed by Bob Gardam, was a pioneering one.
+This was the first time an edited football match, recorded on videotape, had been shown on television anywhere in the world.

 League football was soon to gain a nationwide audience once more.
-In 1964, the BBC introduced Match of the Day - originally shown on BBC2 and intended to train BBC cameramen for the forthcoming 1966 World Cup.
+In 1964, the BBC introduced Match of the Day – originally shown on BBC2 and intended to train BBC cameramen for the forthcoming 1966 World Cup.
 The first match was Liverpool's 3–2 victory over Arsenal at Anfield on 22 August, and the estimated audience of 20,000 was considerably less than the number of paying customers at the ground.
-At the time BBC2 could only be received in the London area, although by the end of Match of the Day's first season it could be sampled in the Midlands.
+At the time BBC2 could only be received in the London area, although by the end of Match of the Day's first season it could be received in the Midlands.
 The programme transferred to BBC1 in the wake of England's 1966 World Cup win and at last could be received by television viewers across the UK.